allejok96/jw-scripts/README.md

       --no-cleanup          Do not remove temp files.
       KEY                   The name of the file to download.
 Default: VideoOnDemand DIRECTORY             Directory to store the files.
 Default: /tmp/kodi

+The script downloads and parses files from mediator.jw.org, creates a directory structure with the different categories and stores the video URLs in strm-files.
+It requires bash, egrep, curl and GNU sed to work.